People Foundations: Collaborative Networks

 KEY POINTS:

-• Developing an architecture practice requires having competent, empowered, and motivated architects.
-An an architecture practice must carefully organize, empower, and leverage scarce talent.
+- Developing an architecture practice requires competent, empowered, and motivated architects.
+An architecture practice must carefully organize and leverage scarce talent.

-• In my work in the past few years, I combined two teams of architects: a small central architecture team and a cross-organizational distributed virtual team.
+- In recent years, I combined a small central architecture team with a cross-organizational distributed virtual team.

 Figure 1: The Grounded Architecture framework – Collaborative Networks.